FAQs

 social dances?

-For our classes and weekly dances, casual and comfortable
+For our classes and weekly dances, casual and comfortable clothing

-don't want your clothes to be too restricting.
+your clothes to be too restricting.

 For our monthly dances we like to get